Thanks to Our Generous Partners

 “We are pleased to provide a $50,000 grant to enhance the use of 3D printing in product development at APH,” said Mason Granger, the Hearst Foundations’ Director of Grants.
 “We commend APH’s long history of promoting independence and learning among people who are blind and visually impaired, and we believe that APH is well positioned to build on its dynamic leadership.”

-We are grateful to the Hearst Foundations for their support!
+We are grateful to the Hearst Foundations and the Morris Family Foundation for their support!
 For more information on APH products, visit http://shop.aph.org.

 Generous Donor Supports Development of Groundbreaking Tactile Touch Display